digitallawyer/openlegaldictionary/_definitions/lammas-lands.md

 ---
 title: Lammas Lands
 permalink: "/definitions/lammas-lands.html"
-body: Lands over whlch there ls a right of pasturage by persons other than the owner from about Lammas, or reap-lng tlme, until sowing time, wharton
+body: Lands over whlch there is a right of pasturage by persons other than the owner from about Lammas, or reap-lng tlme, until sowing time, wharton
 published_at: '2018-07-07'
 layout: post